gofynd/fdk-client-golang/documentation/APPLICATION.md

-Used to delete email from profile
+Use this API to delete an email address from a profile

 *Success Response:*

-A JSON object with user details
+Success.
+Returns a JSON object with user details.
+Refer `LoginSuccess` for more details.

 Schema: `LoginSuccess`